-Got other questions on Trigeminy?
-Check out the complete set of Qaly guides on Bigeminy and Trigeminy:
+Got other questions on PAC or Atrial Trigeminy?
+See the Qaly guides on PAC and Atrial Trigeminy:

 Your watch ECG does more than just tracking your heart rate — it provides a unique window into the rhythmic workings of your heart.
 Two heart rhythms you might come across are multiple premature atrial contractions and atrial trigeminy.
 The comparison of "premature atrial contraction vs atrial trigeminy" is a common topic among health-conscious individuals keen to understand their watch ECG readings better.
 Let’s dive in.